RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 ### Example XML format

-Below is an example single-stage Multistage Rosetta Script that tests different combinations of all six DoFs - using the range option.
+Below is an excerpt of an example single-stage Multistage Rosetta Script that tests different combinations of all six DoFs - using the range option.
 As written, this sample space generates 2,430 output files.
 All 2,430 possible trajectories are run but only the top 1,000 poses sorted by score are kept.

 This docking protocol uses a centroid based score function.
 Thus, during the stage, the input pose’s side chains are saved and the pose is converted to centroid mode.